 The new fleet of ships will be tested and trialed in Halifax, Nova Scotia, and will be known as River-class destroyers.
 The first three ships will be named His Majesty’s Canadian Ships (HMCS) Fraser, Saint-Laurent, and Mackenzie.
 Further details on the construction and naming of the ships can be found here.

-The new CSC ships will be built in Halifax, Nova Scotia by Irving Shipbuilding.
+The new RCD ships will be built in Halifax, Nova Scotia by Irving Shipbuilding.

 Lockheed Martin Canada will lead the team that will design the ships and integrate the combat management system.